J-Sarnoff/FLOAT128.jl/README.md

 >>  The elementary functions are appropriately accurate, and, generally, not yet faster.
 I am changing the approach to get better performance, introducing indexed sequences of rational polynomial approximations.

-On systems with processors that support fma instructions, all of these functions should speed up noticably.
+On systems with processors that support fma instructions, all elementary functions should speed up noticably.